-Getting a manicure is cheap in Bogota – around $4 dollars at most places.
-One afternoon, I was browsing on Facebook when I saw an indignant post from my friend Emily, who also lives in Bogota:
+One afternoon, I was browsing on Facebook when I saw an angry post from my friend Emily, who also lives in Bogotá:

-Another time I was in front of the mirror at home brushing my hair when a female family member came and stood beside me, and said: “Parece que tienes bigote.”
+You can also rely on Colombian in-laws if ever you’re in need of a healthy dose of brutal honesty.
+One time I was in front of the mirror at home brushing my hair when a female family member came and stood beside me and said: “Parece que tienes bigote.”
 (Translation: “It looks like you have a moustache”).

-These are cultural differences that all foreigners need to adapt to in Colombia.
-If you have spots, are balding, have crooked teeth, are overweight, are very skinny, are very tall, have neglected to wax your top lip, people will comment on it.
-Not in a malicious way though.
-It’s like they think they’re doing you a favor by pointing out your flaws (just in case you hadn’t noticed them) so that you’ll be motivated to fix or hide them.
+It’s normal to notice cultural differences when you move to another country, and the best thing you can do is learn to adapt to them.
+I learned early on that if you have spots, crooked teeth, male-pattern baldness, are overweight, very skinny, very tall, or have neglected to wax your top lip, Colombians will comment on it.
+But there are usually good intentions behind the comments.
+It’s as though people think they’re doing you a favor by pointing out your flaws, just in case you hadn’t noticed them, so that you’ll be motivated to fix or hide them.

-But it’s not just Colombian culture.
-I’ve lived in Argentina and Mexico, and it was the same.
-In Argentina, I was once advised by a concerned, middle-aged lady in an elevator (who was evidently zooming in on my spots) to eat less chocolate.
-I half-grimaced-half-smiled, but inside, 19-year-old me was screaming “I’VE HAD SPOTS SINCE I WAS 13, IT’S NOT THE CHOCOLATE!!!!“.
-When I was living in Mexico, I gained a bit of weight and my colleagues remarked, “You know what?
-You’re fatter!”.
-23-year-old me considered this, and came to the conclusion “meh… who cares?
+This aptitude for uninhibited honesty wasn’t an entirely new phenomenon for me.
+I’ve also lived in Argentina and Mexico, and there are some cultural similarities.
+I was once in an elevator in Buenos Aires when the lady next to me tilted her head sympathetically, evidently zooming in on my spots, and advised me to eat less chocolate.
+I half-grimaced-half-smiled, while the 19-year-old inside me was screaming “I’VE HAD SPOTS SINCE I WAS 13, IT’S NOT THE CHOCOLATE!!!!”
+When I was teaching English in Mexico, I inevitably gained a bit of weight (Mexican food is just too darn good!).
+One day, a couple of colleagues remarked, “You know what?
+You’re fatter!”
+23-year-old me considered this, and came to the conclusion that “meh… who cares?
 Chicken in mole sauce is sooo worth it!”

-Eventually, I developed a thick skin.
-I’m 32 and I still get spots.
-I don’t wax my top lip.
-And yes, I’ve gained 10lbs since moving to Bogota.
-Who cares?
-I know Colombians care and I know they mean well, but I’m ok!
-I’m fine with my barely-there lady-tache, I have a good foundation for my skin and I love eating Buffalo Wings in teriyaki sauce.
-So I’ve decided: the next time I’m in a salon here in Bogota and someone offers to help me out with my moustache, I shall adopt my most severe Salvador Dalí expression and reply: “No thank you, I’ve been working hard on this moustache and I’m actually quite proud of it.”
+With time, I developed a thick skin.
+In Latin America, you have to learn to love yourself, “flaws” and all, in spite of the comments, or you’ll go crazy!
+I’m in my 30s now and I still get spots, I don’t wax my top lip, and I’ve gained 10 pounds since moving to Bogotá.
+But I don’t let it get to me.
+I know Colombians worry about me and mean well with their comments, but I’m okay!
+I’m okay with my barely-there lady-tache, I have a good foundation for my skin and eating Buffalo Wings in teriyaki sauce is a guilty pleasure that I’m not ashamed of or giving up any time soon!
+Nowadays, each time a well-meaning hairdresser offers to help me out with my moustache, I smile and mischievously reply: “No thank you, you’re very kind but I’ve been working hard on this moustache and I’m actually quite proud of it.”